Skip to main content

 Run steps

 A run step is the unit of floor work.
 Each has a header, typed fields, build requirements (parts to install onto the parent assembly), and action buttons.
 Steps render in procedure order, and dependencies between them gate which are available to work.
-To create a run and instantiate its steps, see Start a run.
+To create a run and instantiate its steps, see Create a run.
 To work a step through fields, measurements, sign-offs, and failure paths, see Run a step.
 Operators can also process a queue of open steps for one location; see Run steps at a work center.
+A run opens into three tabs: Overview, Steps, and Dependencies.
+The Dependencies tab shows the run’s step dependency graph, the same view the dependency manager uses on a procedure.
+On a run, changing dependencies is a redline: both steps must be in Redline to draw a link between them.
+See Redline a run.

 States